masasam/emacs-easy-hugo/README.md

 	M-x easy-hugo-deploy

-Run deploy.sh directly under 'easy-hugo-basedir'.
+Execute deploy.sh which exists in directory 'easy-hugo-basedir'.

 It is useful for managing blogs with [github-page](https://gohugo.io/tutorials/github-pages-blog/) etc.